Last Updated on Aug 19, 2024 by Anjali Chourasiya

 If you’ve ever been curious about the jargon of the stock market, you’ve likely come across the term “Nifty 50.”
 But what does it mean?
 Nifty 50 is a benchmark index comprising 50 companies out of over 2000 listed on the National Stock Exchange (NSE).
 But what are these companies, and how does the NSE sort this list?
-Let’s find out in this article.
+In this article, let’s explore the list of Nifty 50 stocks, their weightage, calculation, statistics, and more.

 What is Nifty 50?